 • A spouse with a disability or chronic illness that limits their ability to work may be entitled to long-term maintenance, even if they have some income from other sources like Social Security Disability Insurance (SSDI).

 In these scenarios, it’s crucial for both parties in an Illinois divorce case to consult with experienced family law attorneys who can provide guidance on how best to navigate maintenance-related issues.
-The Law Offices of Robert B. Buchanan specialize in handling complex divorce cases and are well-equipped to advise clients on all aspects of spousal support during this challenging time.
+Buchanan Law Group specialize in handling complex divorce cases and are well-equipped to advise clients on all aspects of spousal support during this challenging time.

 Remember that each situation is unique, and the court will consider various factors when determining whether maintenance payments are necessary.
 A proficient lawyer, by comprehending your state and collaborating closely with them, can make sure that your fiscal interests are defended throughout the divorce proceedings.